ibm-cloud-docs/discovery-data/recovery.md

 -  Data that you might want a copy of, such as source documents
 -  Data that {{site.data.keyword.discoveryshort}} stores and that you want to extract and back up

 Some data you cannot back up and must be recreated.
-For example, feedback events.

 ### Ingested documents
 {: #backupdocs}